 “I saw him pulling out a pair of tents and setting them next to a horse.
 He also asked for dinner and breakfast food for two.
 I think he’s going to drag you away tonight.”
 Pahim looked sad, “I’m sorry, Kanek, I tried.”

 Kanéko sighed, feeling her emotions burning on the edge of her thoughts.
 For all the joy she felt with Falkin, the idea of Garèo forcing her to leave the inn left her with an icy heart and growing rage.
-“Like hell I’m going to let him.”
+“Like the divine hell I’m going to let him.”